hapax/hapax.github.io/assets/simple-physics.md

 ---

-**Exercise 13 (elephants).** (a) Fermi estimate how far you will walk in your lifetime.
+**Exercise 13 (elephant encounters).** (a) Fermi estimate how far you will walk in your lifetime.

 (b) There are around $4 \times 10^5$ elephants left in the world.
-Assuming they are distributed at random over the landmass of the globe, and you do not deviate when you spot an elephant, give a rough estimate of the number of elephants you are likely to collide with.
+Assuming they are distributed at random over the landmass of the globe, and you do not deviate when you spot one, give a rough estimate of the number of elephants you are likely to collide with.
+(To make life easy, model yourself and the elephant as spheres.)

 ---